 Cruise on Loch Ness – a fabulous way to go monster hunting

-As the clocks change to British Summer Time this weekend it marks the start of the new season for many tourist attractions.
+As the clocks change to British Summer Time this weekend it marks the start of the new season for many tourist attractions, including a cruise on Loch Ness.
 Although open 12 months of the year Jacobite Cruises start their summer schedule this month with more trips scheduled and more places to start the tour.
 You don’t need to have your own transport to get to Loch Ness as there are pick up points from the town centre by coach and the option to sail from Tomnahurich Bridge on the Caledonian Canal, which is less than 10 minutes walk from here.

 Jacobite Loch Ness Cruises is a 5 star rated tourist attraction by VisitScotland and gets rave reviews from our guests.
 For visitors to Inverness, Loch Ness is a must-see place to visit and a cruise on the loch gives you fantastic views of the stunning scenery around Loch Ness and Urquhart Castle which you can’t see when travelling by road.
 There are options as well to visit the Loch Ness Centre in Drumnadrochit as part of your trip.